MultiSafepay/docs/content/integrations/plugins/woocommerce/manual.md

 1. Download the plugin by clicking the Download button in this [page](/integrations/plugins/woocommerce)
 2. Navigate to the backend of your webshop and go to _Plugins_ → _Add New_.
 Click on _Browse file_
 3. Upload the Plugin_WooCommerce_x.x.x.zip file.
-4. Wait until the process finish.
+4. Wait until the process is finished.
 5. MultiSafepay plugin is installed now.

 #### Wordpress installation